Pharm

 2. Change Estrogen Replacement regimen

-1. Estradiol 1 mg qd and
+1. Estradiol 1 mg daily AND

 2. Norethindrone Acetate (NETA) 0.1 to 0.5 mg qd